 Our world has become busy and noisy, and our days can be spent grabbing quick coffees and equally quick conversations with people around us.
 Regardless of circumstance, background and life choices more people are yearning for both a sense of peace, and to be noticed and heard.
 At the heart of the Christian message is the offer of shalom, a life encompassing peace which impacts every area of a person’s life – their relationships, physical and spiritual wellbeing and emotional wellness.

 Often people come to churches and Christian organisations at their point of need seeking this shalom.
 This new course explores how we can compassionately and responsibly care for those in need.
 This course will enable students to develop new knowledge and understanding of pastoral care as well as developing and gaining new skills to use within your context.

-Building on our successful ‘Introduction to Pastoral Care’ training days, our first Certificate in Pastoral Care course is offered in autumn 2019, and is a week-long course designed to stretch, inform and inspire.
+Building on our successful ‘Introduction to Pastoral Care’ training days, and a very well received Certificate course in 2019, our second Certificate in Pastoral Care course is offered in autumn 2020, and is a week-long course designed to stretch, inform and inspire.
 Designed for those who are interested in caring for people compassionately or just looking for ways to develop and reflect on current practice and learn from others, is the Certificate in Pastoral Care for you, or a member of your team?

 Cliff College is delighted to be running this Short Course Certificate under the course leadership of Jennie Fytche, Trainer and Mentor in Pastoral Care, Children’s and Family work.
 There are 20 places available on this course, so book early!